bit-turtle/lascra/README.md

 ## Information
 * Documentation in `docs` folder
 * Not all scratch blocks are supported at the moment.
+* A web version can be compiled using Emscripten
 ## Usage
 `lascra sprite.sprite3 [code files...]`
 * Opens `sprite.json` in `sprite.sprite3`